Finding Best Matched Candidates

 2. Standard & Freedom: unifying candidates' card size and style on every page.
 The height is responsive so that can fit various volume of data.Changing the yellow tag background for higher color contrast with background to achieve accessibility

-3. Users Free Control: according to users' searching habit I got from testing and interviewing, revising the year of work filter from a dropdown box to a input year range to fit more criteria.
+3. Users Free Control: according to users' searching habits I got from testing and interviewing, revising the year of work filter from a dropdown box to an input year range to fit more criteria.
 And update the status filter from drop box with check boxes on the list to only check boxes which is more intuitive.

-4. Error Prevention: Revising the text on CTA button to make the action clearer to prevent false actions.
-Allowing users to unsave all best match candidates so that they can withdraw mistaken operations.
+4. Error Prevention: Revise the text on the CTA button to make the action clearer to prevent false actions.
+Allowing users to unsave best-match candidates so that they can withdraw mistaken operations.

 Concern & Iimitation